vidhaanviswas/aws-security-audit/README.md

 <br/>

 <sub>
-This repository and all associated materials are provided solely for academic and assessment purposes under the Gauntlet Assignment.
+This repository and all associated materials are provided solely for academic and assessment purposes.
 All AWS interactions were conducted using controlled, read-only permissions to ensure zero modification or disruption of cloud resources.
 <br>
-Unauthorized use of this tool—including security scanning, probing, or auditing of systems without explicit written authorization—may violate organizational policies, contractual obligations, and applicable laws.
+Unauthorized use of this tool including security scanning, probing, or auditing of systems without explicit written authorization—may violate organizational policies, contractual obligations, and applicable laws.
 <br>
 The author assumes no responsibility for any misuse, unintended consequences, or unauthorized application of the contents herein.
 </sub>